bytesoftio/value/readme.md

 const globalCount = createValue(0)

-// get current state of 0
+// get current value of 0
 globalCount.get()

-// change state to 3
+// change value to 3
 globalCount.set(3)

-// reset state back to its initial value of  0 globalCount.reset()
+// reset value back to its initial value of  0 globalCount.reset()

-// change initial value to 2 and reset state globalCount.reset(2)
+// change initial value to 2 and reset value globalCount.reset(2)

-// listen to state changes outside of React globalCount.listen((state) => console.log(state))
+// listen to value changes outside of React globalCount.listen((value) => console.log(value))
 ```

 ## Usage in React